kontent-ai/management-sdk-net/README.md

 To manage content in a Kentico Cloud project via the Content Management API, you first need to activate the API for the project.
 See our documentation on how you can [activate the Content Management API](https://developer.kenticocloud.com/v1/docs/importing-to-kentico-cloud#section-enabling-the-api-for-your-project).

 You also need to prepare the structure of your Kentico Cloud project before importing your content.
 At minimum, that means defining the [Content types](https://help.kenticocloud.com/define-content-structure/structure/creating-and-deleting-content-types) of the imported items.
-You might also need to set up your Languages, Taxonomy groups or Sitemap locations (if you are using them).
+You might also need to set up your [Languages](https://help.kenticocloud.com/multilingual-content#managing-languages), [Taxonomy](https://help.kenticocloud.com/categorize-content/working-with-taxonomy) or [Sitemap locations](https://help.kenticocloud.com/categorize-content/using-a-sitemap) (if you are using them).

 ## Using the ContentManagementClient